-ES Primary Institutional, Local Commercial, Multifamily Residential, Professional Office, Townhouses, and Transitional Office US Secondary Big Houses, Duplexes, Single-Family Residential, and Recreation FORM Building Placement Large developments should be master planned in order to achieve a cohesive design for the entire site.
-Building setbacks adjacent to streets should be minimal to create an active street environment that encourages pedestrian activity.
+USES Primary Institutional, Local Commercial, Multifamily Residential, Professional Office, Townhouses, and Transitional Office Secondary Big Houses, Duplexes, Live-Work, Assisted Living, Single-Family Residential, and Recreation FORM Building Placement Large developments should be master planned in order to achieve a cohesive design for the entire site.
+Building setbacks adjacent to streets should be minimal to create an active street environment with wide tree-lined sidewalks that encourages pedestrian activity.
 Where internal drives are used to organize buildings and pedestrian movement, setbacks to internal drives should be minimized wherever possible.
+Buildings and their main entrances should be oriented toward the street.
+Double frontage, reverse frontage, and flag lots are discouraged.
 Buildings, where feasible, should be sited or designed to create public spaces, such as a formal open space, pedestrian plaza, courtyard, outdoor seating area, etc., that are easily accessible from adjacent streets or sidewalks.
 New and infill development is encouraged to provide a variety of housing types and should be designed so that duplexes, single-family dwellings, and townhouses are located on the periphery in order to transition to existing single-family neighborhoods.
-Building Height Maximum of two stories inside Mack Hatcher Parkway; maximum of three stories outside Mack Hatcher Parkway.
+Building Height Maximum of two stories inside Mack Hatcher Parkway; Max of three stories outside of Mack Hatcher Parkway.
+More specific, location-based height recommendations are within the special considerations.
+Larger scale, master planned developments may be considered for additional height with appropriate transitions.
 Buildings on the periphery should transition in height to nearby dwellings so as to ensure compatibility.